matteggers/snipr/README.md

 ### Snipr – Snippets of Tech News

 A local tech-news aggregator.
-Fetches today’s articles, stores them in PostgreSQL, and lets you like, dislike, or save for later.
+Fetches today’s articles from the NewsAPI, stores them in PostgreSQL, and lets you like, dislike, or save for later.

 ### Prerequisites
 - Node.js ≥ 14